alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 - New wheels and tires
 - Speakers in the back
 - Wiring in Wideband O2 Sensor
-- Arduino project, adding sensors
+- Arduino project, adding sensors - see [[Smart-T-Bird]] for details

 ## 3D Models & STL Files